robertorcosta/azure-docs.pt-br/articles/storage/common/storage-account-move.md

 # <a name="portal"></a>[Portal](#tab/azure-portal)

-Para exportar um modelo usando portal do Azure:
+Para exportar um modelo com o portal do Azure:

 1. Entre no [portal do Azure](https://portal.azure.com).